-On the recommendation of the Verification Panel, successful applicants will have three months in which to apply to UKPHR (using the appropriate registration application form and enclosing the appropriate fee).
+On the recommendation of the Verification Panel, successful applicants will have three months in which to apply to UKPHR (using the UKPHR online registration portal).
 Please see section 5 for more information.

 Guidance for assessors

 Applicants are assigned an assessor by the local scheme coordinator.